-Length: Most beard trimmers should include adjustable length settings these days.
-The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exacting beard/stubble length every time.
+Most beard trimmers should include adjustable length settings.
+The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exact beard/stubble length every time.

 Know your own beard (long, medium, short, stubble) and choose your trimmer accordingly.
 An expensive trimmer with 25 length settings is pointless if you’re just using the short 0.5mm stubble setting every time; a cheaper one can do the same job.

 Some beard trimmers will make it easy to make length adjustments, while some others will come with various guards you need to switch out.
 If you travel regularly, the former option will no doubt be more beneficial.